-Judy Garland, the gay icon once called the ‘The Elvis of Homosexuals’, died on this day in 1969.
+Judy Garland, the PRIDE icon once called the ‘The Elvis of Homosexuals’, died on June 22, 1969.
 Gay mythology long connected her funeral with the Stonewall riots and therefore the birth of the Pride movement.

 One explained the rioters “were not the type to moon over Judy Garland records or attend her concerts at Carnegie Hall.